17-11-2010

 The solution is fairly simple: only those who suffered the injury can act.

-But this solution is simple when the damage is suffered by the officer by an individual person (a shareholder, another manager, third, etc..).
-In this case, that individual is acting prejudiced individual action for damages against the offending officer.
+But this solution is simple when the damage is suffered by the officer via an individual person (a shareholder, another manager, third, etc...).
+In this case, that individual is pursuing prejudiced individual action for damages against the offending officer.

-To do this it must prove that the damage it suffered was the result of an act attributable to the manager and not the company itself.
-Similarly, she must prove she personally suffered the injury that it is independent of the injury suffered by the company.
+To do this they must prove that the damage it suffered was the result of an act attributable to the manager and not the company itself.
+Similarly, they must prove personal injury that is independent of the injury suffered by the company.

 Because of this proof system, individual action is rare.
-But when it is exercised and it is successful, the damages awarded back to that act, not society.
+But when it is exercised and is successful, the damages are awarded back to that act, not society.

 The rule that only those who suffered can act becomes complicated when the damage is the company itself.
 In principle, the legal representatives of the company for her act in its interest.
 Yet often the guardians are the leaders themselves.
 Therefore in case of misconduct by the officers themselves, the action shall be brought only once these leaders dismissed or removed from office by the new rulers.